 Get your passport ready

-Everyone must have a passport before travelling to Cabo.
-If you haven’t done much travelling before, you should allow yourself ample time to apply for and obtain your passport before the beginning of your trip, which can take up to six weeks.
+Everyone must have a passport before traveling to Cabo.
+If you haven’t done much traveling before, you should allow yourself ample time to apply for and obtain your passport before the beginning of your trip, which can take up to six weeks.
 And don’t forget — the little ones need a passport too, no matter how young they are!

 If you’re from the United States, you may have heard stories about being able to travel between other North American countries and territories without a passport, but that isn’t necessarily possible.
 You may be able to enter those other countries, but you’ll run into trouble when trying to come home.
 So make sure you have all the appropriate paperwork, unless of course you’re hoping to extend your vacation a little (or a lot) longer.